 Visual Reinforced Audiometry (VRA)

-VRA testing is used to test infants and small children, as well as other aged patients not able to respond to sounds via standard audiometry test procedures.
+VRA testing is used to test infants and small children, as well as older aged patients not able to respond to sounds via standard audiometry test procedures.
 Sounds are presented through headphones or loudspeakers.
-The child learns to respond to these sounds by turning to look at animated toys that are paired with the sounds.
+The patient learns to respond to these sounds by turning to look at animated toys that are paired with the sounds.
 Results are graphed on an audiogram chart.